F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 The transform *view*  can be only constructed from an object satisfying [`ranges::input_range`](http://en.cppreference.com/w/cpp/ranges/input_range).
 If we want to use a general range (e.g., vector), we need to call the addapter, which has a same signature like the view constructor itself.
 The important thing here is that the adapter return type is not a `std::ranges::views::transform<<RANGE>>` but `std::ranges::views::transform<std::ranges::ref_view<RANGE>>>` ([`std::ranges::ref_view`](https://en.cppreference.com/w/cpp/ranges/ref_view)).
 Supporting various collections is therefore possible only with teplates, but not with inheritance.

+**Note that unlike in Java, it is not possible to use a member reference as a transformation function (e.g.: `&MyClass::to_sting()`).** We have to always use lambda functions, `std::bind` or similar to create the callable.

 ## Iterator Concepts
 [https://en.cppreference.com/w/cpp/iterator](https://en.cppreference.com/w/cpp/iterator)